mochi/mochikit/doc/rst/MochiKit/Visual.rst

     Default options for all effects.
-Note that all effects inherit the :mochiref:`Base` class and thereby also support a number of events, that can be specified as callback functions among the effect options.
+Note that all effects inherit the :mochiref:`Base` class and thereby also support a number of events that can be specified as callback functions among the effect options.

     =========== ========================================